Scientology and celebrities: Expectation to proselytize

-Celebrities are pressured to proselytize, and Tom Cruise has been one of the most outspoken.
+Celebrities are expected to proselytize.
+Before 2008, Tom Cruise had been one of the most outspoken.
 In 2003, Cruise's publicist wanted him to tone down his proselytizing because the movie studios wanted him to "sell movies, not Scientology".
 After firing his publicist and hiring his sister in the role, Cruise drew public criticism for behavior such as jumping on Oprah Winfrey's couch in 2005 and targeting Brooke Shields for taking certain medications.
-It backfired, and since 2008 Cruise has not spoken about Scientology and has forbidden interviewers from asking him about it.
+After the controversy, Cruise has not spoken about Scientology and has forbidden interviewers from asking him about it since 2008.

 Scientology routinely gets their celebrity members to hold seminars and workshops for their peers, pointing out how Scientology had helped them achieve success in the industry, which was used to recruit new members for Scientology.

 Celebrity members are constantly being pressed to add their names to petitions, being showcased at workshops and galas, or having their photos posted over the logo "I'm a Scientologist."
 Their fame greatly magnifies the influence of the church.
 They are deployed to advance the social agendas of the organization, including attacks on psychiatry and the pharmaceutical industry, and the promotion of Hubbard's contested theories of education and drug rehabilitation.
 They become tied to Scientology's banner, which makes it more difficult to break away if they should become disillusioned.